Prof Miles Berry

 Over the years I have contributed to a number of computing related projects including: the national curriculum computing programmes of study, the CAS / Naace, training of CAS Master Teachers, Rising Stars Switched on Computing, an e-book on computer science</a> for Microsoft Education, Barefoot Computing, Code Club Pro’s training materials, BBC Bitesize primary computing resources, QuickStart Computing for the BCS and Microsoft, CAS TV, Project Quantum, a crowd sourced national assessment item bank for computing, Hello World, a magazine by and for computing and digital making educators, the AI4K12 working group and the Royal Society’s Mathematical Futures project.

-I give keynotes and run workshops at CPD events in England and abroad and am or have been a consultant on a number of international curriculum development projects.
+I give keynotes and run workshops at CPD events in England and abroad and am or have been a consultant on a number of international curriculum development projects, often with Cambridge University Press and Assessment.
 If you’d like to explore ways in which I could contribute to your work, please do get in touch.

-I’m a chartered fellow of the British Computer Society, and serve on the community board and innocation panel of Computing at School.
-I chair the academic board of England’s National Centre for Computing Education.
+I’m a chartered fellow of the British Computer Society, chair the England computing education committee and serve on the BCS academy board and its schools and colleges committee, as well as the community board and innovation panel of Computing at School.
+I chaired the academic board of England’s National Centre for Computing Education.
 I am the HE representative on the Independent Schools Council Digital Advisory Group.
-I was the international rep on the CSTA‘s board of directors, and served on the BCS Academy of Computing board.
-I’m also a fellow of the Chartered College of Teaching, a senior fellow of the HEA, and I am accredited as a researcher for the ONS.
+I was the international rep on the CSTA‘s board of directors.
+I’m also a fellow of the Chartered College of Teaching, a senior fellow of the HEA, a member of the Council of Professors and Heads of Computing, a Freeman of the Worshipful Company of Information Technologists, and am vice-chair of its education and training committee.
+I am an accredited researcher for the ONS.

 Until 2009, I was head of Alton Convent Prep.
 In my former post as deputy head of St Ives School, Haslemere, I pioneered the use of Moodle and Elgg in primary education.
 My work on implementing Moodle was documented as the dissertation for Leicester University’s MBA in Educational Management, and won the 2006 Becta ICT in Practice Award for primary teaching.
-I run every day, although neither particularly far or fast; my other interests include classical music, creative cookery and photography.
+Other interests include walking, jazz, creative cookery and photography.
 My wife, Clare, is a school teacher and we have one daughter, born December 2010.

 Academic profiles